gla-rad/ais/README.md

-# AIS BlackToolkit- GLA Research & Development Version
+# AIS BlackToolkit - GLA Research & Development Version

 This repository contains some work on the AIS BlackToolkit performed by the Research &  Development Directorate of the General Lighthouse Authorities of UK